rehive/docs-portal/content/platform/usage/events.md

 weight: 7
 ---

-The platform has a collection of internal events that can be configured to trigger webhooks.
+The Platform has a collection of internal events that can be configured to trigger webhooks.
+Webhooks can be added using the dashboard or directly via the API.

+Each webhook contains the following properties:

+- `event` : The event that should trigger the webhook.
+- `url` : The endpoint that webhook events should be sent to.
+Events are sent in an HTTP request containing the event data formatted as JSON.
+- `secret` : The secret is sent in the `Authorization` header of each event's webhook HTTP request.
+- `expression` : An optional condition that is used to eveluate whether the event should trigger.

+### Requirements

+When building a service that receives webhook events, please adhere to the following requirements:

-When adding webhooks they should always be created with a secure `secret` key that only you and Rehive know about.
-We recommend a randomly generated string with a minimum of 32 charcters.
-The secret is sent in the `Authorization` header of the webhook HTTP request.
-When receiving webhooks, the `secret` should always be validated to ensure the webhook originated from the platform.
-Additionally, platform webhooks will always originate from the IP **34.91.230.165**.
-Finally, please ensure that your production webhook endpoints are always HTTPS (secured with SSL).
+- Always create webhooks with a secure `secret` key that only you and Rehive know.
+We recommend a randomly generated string with a minimum of 32 characters.
+- Always check the `secret` is correct whenever you receive a webhook event.
+This ensures the webhook event originated from the platform and thus can be trusted.
+- Always secure your webhook endpoints using SSL.
+This ensures that only Rehive and your server can see the webhook data.

-The platform expects a `200`, `201`, `202` HTTP response when a request is made to the webhook `url`.
-If a 200 response is not returned, the platform will retry the webhook up to 7 times with a gradually increasing delay between each retry.
+- Return a `200`, `201`, or `202` HTTP response whenever your endpoint successfully receives a webhook.
+If a different status is returned, the Platform will retry the webhook.
+- Return a response within 5 seconds.
+The platform will terminate any connection that takes longer than 5 seconds.
+Terminated requests will be retried like a failed request.
+- Treat all webhook events as idempotent.
+This will protect against unexpected retries due to network or connection errors.

+### Recommendations

+We recommend the following as well:

+- Check the IP of each webhook event your service receives.
+Platform webhooks will always originate fromt the same IP: **34.91.230.165**.
+- Perform event processing, particularly long running processing, asynchronously (outside of the webhook event's request -> response process).
+This will allow your service to respond to a webhook event quickly but still perform any other processing that may have taken longer the 5 second timeout.

+### Retries

+Platform webhooks will automatically retry if a webhook fails.
+Failure can be caused by:

+- Connection errors when calling the webhook `url`.
+- Timeouts when calling the webhook `url` (there is a strict 5 second timeout).
+- Unexpected HTTP response statuses.
+Only `200`, `201`, or `202` HTTP responses are treated as successful.

+The platform will retry a webhook up to **7** times.
+Each retry will take longer to trigger than the previous attempt (up to a max of 3600 seconds).

+### Webhook events

-Every webhook includes a body containing a JSON object.
+Every webhook event includes JSON body that can be parsed to get the webhook data:

 ```json
 {